 A lot of people would love nothing better than to be able to retire early.
 But saving for it, and actually doing it, are two entirely different endeavors.
-The basic problem is the way most people save, and that’s through tax-sheltered retirement plans.
+The basic problem is that for most people, their money is in tax-sheltered retirement plans.
 This means you can’t access it until 59.5 without paying penalties and taxes.

 The Roth IRA Conversion Ladder

-Roth IRAs have become increasingly popular in recent years.
-As retirement plans go, they’re unconventional.
-You don’t get the benefit of tax-deductible contributions.
-But you will get tax deferral on your investment income.
+As retirement plans go, Roth’s are pretty unconventional.
+While you don’t get the benefit of tax-deductible contributions, you do get tax free growth.

-The upshot is that once you reach age 59 ½, and you have been in the plan for at least five years, you can begin making withdrawals of both contributions and investment income fully tax-free.
+At age 59.5, you can begin making withdrawals of both contributions and investment income fully tax-free.
 Got that?
 Tax-free income in retirement–not tax-deferred.